intel-analytics/ipex-llm/docker/llm/serving/xpu/docker/README.md

 To run model-serving using `IPEX-LLM` as backend using FastChat, you can refer to this [quickstart](https://ipex-llm.readthedocs.io/en/latest/doc/LLM/Quickstart/fastchat_quickstart.html#).

+For convenience, we have included a file `/llm/fastchat-examples/start-fastchat-service.sh` in the image.

+You can modify this script to using fastchat with either `ipex_llm_worker` or `vllm_worker`.

 #### vLLM serving engine

 To run vLLM engine using `IPEX-LLM` as backend, you can refer to this [document](https://github.com/intel-analytics/ipex-llm/blob/main/python/llm/example/GPU/vLLM-Serving/README.md).